Lemons, Lavender, & Laundry

 • Baking Sheet

-Here’s a picture of my grates prior to cleaning… nasty!
+Here is a picture of my stove grates prior to cleaning… nasty!

-The next morning, you’ll want to grab that mask again and open up the windows.
-Pull the grates out of the bags and rinse them with warm water.
-A lot of the grime will rinse right off, but you will need to use a dish cloth or non-scratch scour pad to gently rub off the burnt-on stuff.
-When you’re done, your grates will look brand new.
+The next morning, open up the windows to provide ventilation, and put on a mask and a pair of gloves.
+Pull the grates out of their bags and rinse them with warm water.
+A lot of the grime will rinse right off, but you will need to use a dish cloth or non-scratch scour pad, along with a little dish soap, to gently rub off any remaining grime.
+Thoroughly rinse and dry each grate prior to returning it to the stove top.
+When you’re done, your grates will look like new.

-Look at how shiny and clean those things are!
+Look how shiny and clean those things are!
 Like I said… magic!
 Here’s a close up…

 and here’s another one from a little further away.